bigskysoftware/hypermedia-systems-book/snippets.typ

-#let fieldingRestThesis = [Roy Fielding, Architectural Styles and the Design of Network-based Software
+#let fielding-rest-thesis = [Roy Fielding, Architectural Styles and the Design of Network-based Software
   Architectures]